 During warm-weather months parents will provide a reusable water bottle for their child to use on a daily basis.
-Each day that the water bottles are used, the CAPS Care staff will clean and sanitize the water bottle using procedures that comply with the State of MN Food Code.
+Each day that the water bottles are used, the CAPS Care staff will send the water bottles home to be cleaned.
 Each water bottle is assigned to a specific child and will be labeled with the child's first and last name.
 Water bottles are stored in a manner that reduces the risk of a child using the wrong water bottle or cup, and a water bottle is used only for water.